rixx/ramble/ideas.md

       dank, freude, …^
       Same as intervention vs assistance
 - [ ] Followup to "don't compliment": Stop judging yourself: You inhibit your zen reactions.
 Focus on evaluating.
-- [ ] Origin stories are unproductive.
-There's a reason that superhero stories tend to come with extensive origin stories, and then the villain's motivation is "take over world" or "have stupid revenge". cd Adler
 - [ ] Signifiers of fullfilment: Does your work spark joy, do you want to put your name on it, in a world where everything bears names?
 - [ ] You cannot lose, because you define the game.
 I mean, you can lose, but why'd you define a game that you can lose in?
 Game: "enjoy".
 Game: "improve x"